 Advanced Technology | Boulder CO

-When you seek care at our office, you are assured that Dr. Lee and her staff utilize the latest in technology to enhance the quality and fit for your dental care.
+When you seek care at our office, you are assured that Dr. Kristina and her staff utilize the latest in technology to enhance the quality and fit for your dental care.

 Our practice uses magnification loupes to enhance the precision of patient care.